biocore/gemelli/ipynb/tutorials/IBD-Tutorial-QIIME2-CLI.md

 * state_subject_ordination
 * state_feature_ordination

-First we will explore the `state_subject_ordination`.
+First, we will explore the `state_subject_ordination`.
 The subject trajectory has PC axes like a conventional ordination (i.e. PCoA) but with time as the second axis.
 This can be visualized through the existing q2-longitudinal plugin.

 ```bash
 qiime longitudinal volatility \